 - b) Instead of creating one campaign that targets all networks, it is possible to create one for each (RON, Premium, Members Areas).

-When targeting with only the Bidder enabled, the maximum number of zones you can block in the Sites & Zones section of the Campaigns tab is 3000.
+Note: When targeting with the Bidder enabled, the maximum number of zones that can be blocked is 4000.